CollinPoetoehena/DevOpsCourse_Project/docs/infrastructure/Domains_Cerficiation.md

 # Domains & Certification
 This document explains how to create a domain with AWS Route 53 and get a certificate for this domain with AWS Certificate Manager (ACM).
 This document explains how you can manually set everything up.
-This is now changed to mostly Terraform (see Terraform.md), with the only manually required step being setting up the domain name with AWS Route 53.
-However, this document gives an explanation of the required steps to gain a better understanding how everything works in the background.
+Some steps of the infrastructure are done with Terraform (see Terraform.md).
+However, this document gives an explanation of the required steps for domains and certification specifically to gain a better understanding how everything works in the background.

 ## Creating a domain with AWS Route 53 (DNS service)
 Full documentation: https://docs.aws.amazon.com/route53/